 CMS announced the official implementation date of ICD-10-CM as October 1, 2015.

 No, there have been no indications that practices will have any transition period.

 No one is excluded from the conversion.
 Every health care provide, payer or entity covered by HIPAA must have transitioned to the new ICD-10 code set on October 1, 2015.

-ICD-9 was developed in the 1970s, after 30 years the system is running out of codes and through the system structure – ICD-9 will not be able to hold more codes that will be needed in the future.
+ICD-9 was developed in the 1970s.
+After 30 years the system was running out of codes and through the system structure it would not be able to hold more codes that would be needed in the future.

 Coders will not have to be recertified to keep their current credentials but will have to pass an ICD-10 aptitude test to confirm their ability to properly use the new code set with accuracy.

 EHRs should have all the necessary codes in your system and may have the ability to assist you with selecting a code for a specific condition, but it is unclear if it will be able to instruct you on what else is needed to implement ICD-10 in your practice or the specific guidelines surrounding the codes.